xlavid/pando-ev/API_SIGNATURE.md

 ## Authentication

-Most endpoints (except partner creation) require authentication using an API key provided in the `X-API-Key` header:
+All endpoints (except partner creation) require authentication using an API key provided in the `X-API-Key` header:

 ```
 X-API-Key: your-api-key